paulyoder/LinqToExcel/README.md

 ## Skip empty rows

-The `SkipEmptyRows` property can be used to skips all rows that do not have any values.
+The `SkipEmptyRows` property can be used to skip all rows that do not have any values.

 ```c#
 var excel = new ExcelQueryFactory("excelFileName");